automata-network/docs/docs/anydao/guide.md

 ## Connect wallet
 - The connect button is located at the bottom of the left panel
 - To disconnect, click on your connected wallet to locate the Disconnect button
-- Connect with a PolkadotJS wallet to carry out the following: `Register Project`, `Update Project`, and `Create Proposal`.
+- Connect with a PolkadotJS wallet to carry out the following: `Register Project`, `Update Project`, and `Create Proposal`

 ## Create project
 - Having followed the steps above, `Project Management` should appear on the left panel.
-Make sure you are connected with a Polkadot Extension Wallet.
+Make sure you are connected with a Polkadot Extension Wallet
 ![](../assets/anydao/home_connected.png)
 - Go to `Project Management`, then `Add a new project`
 ![](../assets/anydao/project_manage.png)